-Occasional paw-licking is a natural part of the dog’s self-grooming routine.
-If your pup licks sand or dirt off his paws when he returns indoors, it should not be cause for concern.
-However, constant licking or biting can be a sign of a more serious issue.
+Occasional dog paw licking is a natural part of the dog’s self-grooming routine.
+For example, if your pup licks sand or dirt off his paws when they return indoors, it shouldn’t be cause for concern.
+However, constant licking or biting could be a sign of a more serious issue.

-You know your pet best, so it is your responsibility to determine if his behavior is typical or if it needs further investigation.
+You know your pet best, so you’ll likely be able to tell if their behavior is typical or if it needs further investigation.

 - Did this behavior appear suddenly?

 - Does your dog only lick their paws during a specific time of year, or has it continued for an extended period?

 - Is there a rash or redness in the area?